 Software firewalls restrict access to your computer.
 Some software firewalls prompt you when a program attempts to access the Internet.
 Users have reported instances where software/hardware firewall settings caused download errors to occur.
 The most common error associated with this issue is error 205.
 Other errors could result due to the firewall’s configuration.

-- If prompted, select to allow the Adobe Creative Cloud desktop application to access the Internet.
+- If prompted, select to allow the Creative Cloud desktop application to access the Internet.

 - If you are not prompted, disable software firewalls temporarily to determine whether they are preventing access Internet access.
 See your firewall software documentation for help.

 If you can’t locate the documentation to temporarily disable the software firewall, disable Startup items and Services.
 That will disable most software firewalls.
 For specific instructions on how to disable startup items and services, select your operating system from the list below.